joshuaarnaez22/fabric-node/fonts/README.txt

-Oswald Variable Font
+Foldit Variable Font
 ====================

-This download contains Oswald as both a variable font and static fonts.
+This download contains Foldit as both a variable font and static fonts.

-Oswald is a variable font with this axis: wght
+Foldit is a variable font with this axis: wght

 This means all the styles are contained in a single file:
-  Oswald-VariableFont_wght.ttf
+  Foldit-VariableFont_wght.ttf

 If your app fully supports variable fonts, you can now pick intermediate styles that aren’t available as static fonts.
-Not all apps support variable fonts, and in those cases you can use the static font files for Oswald: static/Oswald-ExtraLight.ttf static/Oswald-Light.ttf static/Oswald-Regular.ttf static/Oswald-Medium.ttf static/Oswald-SemiBold.ttf static/Oswald-Bold.ttf
+Not all apps support variable fonts, and in those cases you can use the static font files for Foldit: static/Foldit-Thin.ttf static/Foldit-ExtraLight.ttf static/Foldit-Light.ttf static/Foldit-Regular.ttf static/Foldit-Medium.ttf static/Foldit-SemiBold.ttf static/Foldit-Bold.ttf static/Foldit-ExtraBold.ttf static/Foldit-Black.ttf

 Get started
 -----------